 We performed a comparison between IBM Rational ALM and PTC Integrity based on real PeerSpot user reviews.

-Find out in this report how the two Application Lifecycle Management (ALM) Suites solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The word emulation and importing is good."
+Find out in this report how the two Application Lifecycle Management (ALM) Suites solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It's easy to use."

 "The planning feature is rich with Scrum concepts: Sprint, Sprint retrospective, the rules in the Scrum framework."